-2.2.2 Climate Effects
+2.2.3 Climate Effects

 Stratospheric aerosol can have several effects on the climate of the planet, and particularly due to the volcanic contribution, there is a large amount of uncertainty in the overall effect (Solomon et al., 2007).
 Through the so-called “direct effect”, aerosol particles scatter incoming visible solar radiation away from earth increasing the albedo causing a cooling of the surface of the planet (Lacis et al., 1992).
 The albedo is the amount of incoming solar irradiance that is reflected back to space.
 A secondary direct effect from aerosols, which is highly dependent on aerosol particle size distribution, is a greenhouse-like effect that is caused by scattering of infrared radiation emitted from the earth’s surface (Kiehl and Briegleb, 1993).
-Aerosol also introduces a so-called “indirect effect” to the radiative balance known.
+Aerosol also introduces a so-called “indirect effect” to the radiative balance.
 This is also known as the cloud albedo effect.
 This is caused by condensation of water onto existing aerosol particles.
 These become cloud condensation nuclei and stimulate cloud formation, which leads to an increase of the planetary albedo, which then also contributes to cooling the planet's surface.
 These types of cloud forming particles also tend to increase the overall lifetime of the cloud, increasing the overall cloud coverage and thus increasing the planetary albedo (Charlson et al., 1992).
 Overall, the cooling effect of the aerosol particles dominates the warming effect and cools the surface of the planet (Solomon et al., 2011).

-Background aerosol periods result in nominal cooling from stratospheric aerosols but this can greatly change during periods of volcanic activity where the layer can be greatly perturbed.
-After the eruption of Mount Pinatubo in 1991 the sulfate aerosol load was increased by large quantities causing cooling of the lower atmosphere by 0.5oC (McCormick et al. 1995; Soden et al., 2002) and 0.1 to 0.3oC on the surface (Thompson et al., 2009; Canty et al., 2013).
+Background aerosol periods result in relatively small cooling from stratospheric aerosols but this can greatly change during periods of volcanic activity where the layer can be greatly perturbed.
+After the eruption of Mount Pinatubo in 1991 the sulfate aerosol load was increased by 5 to 10 fold causing cooling of the lower atmosphere by 0.5oC (McCormick et al. 1995; Soden et al., 2002) and 0.1 to 0.3oC on the surface (Thompson et al., 2009; Canty et al., 2013).
 And the surface temperatures did not return to pre-Pinatubo level until approximately three years after the eruption as the atmosphere filtered out the additional aerosol (Hansen at al., 1996).
 More recently, a series of small to moderate volcanic eruptions have increased the background stratospheric aerosol layer (Vernier et al., 2011b).
-The additional volcanic aerosol load has been proposed to be linked to a larger cooling effect, known as the global warming hiatus, when compared to background levels (Solomon et al., 2011; Haywood et al., 2014; Fyfe et al., 2013).
-In order to fully quantify this effect, long term time series with microphysics information are required to fully understand the aerosol forcing effect on climate modeling and change.
+This additional volcanic aerosol load has been proposed to be linked to a larger cooling effect, known as the global warming hiatus (Solomon et al., 2011; Haywood et al., 2014; Fyfe et al., 2013).
+Even with the current knowledge of the cooling effect of aerosol on climate, there is a large uncertainty to the magnitude of the cooling effect due to the unknowns in aerosol microphysical parameters.
+To be able to fully resolve the effect of aerosol, new instrumentation is required that has the capabilities to not only determine aerosol concentration in higher resolutions, vertically, globally, and temporally, but also must be able to determine some form of particle size distribution information.
+This additional information will reduce the uncertainty of the effect of aerosol on climate.

 2.3 Aerosol Measurements